 My breasts spring and squirt milk all over the place!

-The first time my breasts sprung and squirted milk all over the place, I was totally caught off guard.
-I had never seen this happen to anyone before, and even though I knew it was normal, I wasn’t prepared for the sensation.
-It’s like your body is just suddenly saying “HEY!
+I was caught off guard the first time my breasts sprung and squirted milk all over the place.
+I had never seen this happen to anyone before, and even though I knew it was expected, I wasn’t prepared for the sensation.
+It’s like your body is just suddenly saying, “HEY!
 HERE’S THE MILK!”
-And then all of a sudden bam!
+And then, all of a sudden, bam!
 There’s milk everywhere.
-And then you just have to laugh because what else are you going to do?
-You’re in the middle of Target or something and suddenly there’s milk shooting out of your chest.
+And then you have to laugh because what else will you do?
+You’re in the middle of Target or something, and suddenly, there’s milk shooting out of your chest.

 My breasts spring and squirt milk